Former head of financial planning ethics group to be sanctioned

 Obtaining a CFP does not preclude a certificant from receiving salaries, commissions or other forms of compensation, but its ethics code does not permit inaccurate disclosure.

-Goldfarb, who is director of wealth advisory services for Weaver Wealth Management in Dallas, Texas, advises on a total of $313 million in client assets, according to the firm’s website.
+Goldfarb, a former director of wealth advisory services for Weaver Wealth Management in Dallas, Texas, stepped down from the position last November.
+The firm advises on a total of $313 million in client assets, according to its website.

 He was a pioneer of the independent planning movement, receiving his CFP certification in 1978 and serving on the ethics task force that developed the CFP Board’s most recent standards of professional conduct.